hexatomic/hexatomic/docs/user/src/installation.md

     - **Windows**: Download `hexatomic-<version>-win32.win32.x86_64.zip`
 3. Extract the downloaded `zip` file to a directory of your choice.[^1]

-For Linux and Windows That's it.
+For Linux and Windows, that's it.
 You can now run Hexatomic.

-On macOS, you need to move the Hexatomic application from the "Download" folder to the "Application" folder by dragging it to "Applications" in the Finder.
+On macOS, you need to move the Hexatomic application from the "Download" folder to the "Applications" folder by dragging it to "Applications" in the Finder.

 ![Drag the Hexatomic application to Applications](macos-install.png)